Fiend (rapper)

-Richard Jones (born May 13, 1976), better known by his stage names Fiend or International Jones, is an American rapper and producer best known for his time spent with Master P's No Limit Records.
-Fiend was also briefly signed to the label, Ruff Ryders Entertainment, and is currently signed to Jet Life under Warner Bros.
+Richard Anthony Jones (born May 13, 1976), better known by his stage name Fiend (or International Jones), is an American rapper from New Orleans, Louisiana.
+His debut album, I Won't Be Denied (1995), was released by the local record label Big Boy Records.
+He signed with its competitor, Master P's No Limit Records, to release the follow-up album, There's One in Every Family (1998).
+The latter peaked within the top ten of the Billboard 200 and was followed by his third album, Street Life (1999), which peaked at number 15 on the chart and served as his final release with No Limit.

+He briefly joined Ruff Ryders Entertainment in 2001 prior to forming the hip hop group, Da Headbussaz with Three 6 Mafia's Juicy J and DJ Paul, whose only album, Dat's How It Happen to'M (2002), entered the Billboard 200.
+He then signed with fellow New Orleans rapper Currensy's record label Jet Life Recordings in 2011, and released a collaborative album with the label, Jet World Order (2011).

 Music career

 1995: I Won't Be Denied

 On November 14, 1995, Fiend released his first album, titled I Won't Be Denied, via independent label Big Boy Records.

 1997–98: No Limit Records and There's One in Every Family

 In 1997 Fiend signed to Master P's record label No Limit Records and he appeared on Master P's Ghetto D and Mia X's Unlady Like before releasing his second album and first for No Limit, There's One in Every Family, in 1998.
 The album peaked at No. 8 on the Billboard 200 and number 1 on the Top R&B/Hip-Hop Albums charts.
 Also in that year, Fiend appeared on Snoop Dogg's single "Woof".
 There Is One In Every Family was certified Gold by the RIAA on June 15, 1998.